 The risks highlighted in this report are linked to the Derby and Derbyshire CCG Board Assurance Framework.

-Identification of Key Risks The paper identifies the process of amalgamating the COVID 19 risk register and operational risk register for the Derby and Derbyshire CCG and presents the final CCG operational risk register.
+The paper identifies the process of amalgamating the COVID 19 risk register and operational risk register for the Derby and Derbyshire CCG and presents the final CCG operational risk register.